FZambia/centrifuge/docs/content/description.rst

 When you start Centrifuge instance you start Tornado instance on a certain port number.
 That port number can be configured using command-line option ``--port`` .
-Default value is 8000 and if this port number is free in your system you can omit ``--port`` option.
+By default it is 8000.

 In general you should provide path to JSON configuration file when starting Centrifuge instance using ``--config`` option.
 You can start Centrifuge without configuration file but this is not secure and must be used only during development.

 Configuration file must contain valid JSON.
-It contains cookie secret, administrative password, structure database settings and Redis settings.
 But for now let's omit configuration file.
 By default Centrifuge will use insecure cookie secret, no administrative password, local SQLite storage as structure database and no Redis (no presence and message history data will be available).